pratham239-code/Neon-Valorant-Live-Wallpaper-w-Audio-reaction/README.md

 ## Installation

+1. Go to the [Releases](../../releases) page.
-1. Download the latest wallpaper ZIP from the Releases section.
+2. Download the latest `.zip` wallpaper.
-2. Open Lively Wallpaper.
+3. Open Lively Wallpaper.
-3. Import the downloaded ZIP.
+4. Import the downloaded ZIP.
-4. Apply the wallpaper.
+5. Apply the wallpaper.
-5. Right-click the wallpaper and select `Customize`.
+6. Right-click the wallpaper and select `Customize`.
-6. Adjust the settings according to your preference.
+7. Adjust the settings according to your preference.

 ---